USA TODAY Sports. Pictured (left to right): James Harden (13), Anthony Davis (23), LeBron James (23), Giannis Antetokounmpo (34), Stephen Curry (30).

 That’s where I come in.
 Well, not me personally, but a couple of guys I know.
 I’m fairly knowledgeable when it comes to basketball, but am I capable of making an NBA player spread value list?
 No, at least not a good one.

-Instead, I’ve contacted Scott Cooley, an Odds Consultant for BetDSI, and Mike Young, Sports Wagering and Integrity Analyst (and lover of the NBA), for CG Technology.
+Instead, I’ve contacted Scott Cooley, an Odds Consultant, and Mike Young, Sports Wagering and Integrity Analyst (and lover of the NBA), for CG Technology.

 Each has his own opinion, and you can be sure that there aren’t two sportsbooks out there that have the exact same feelings on every key player in the league.
 Despite their differences, they provide a great benchmark of what you can expect when your favorite player is out of the lineup.